 Encoders are angular motion sensors, that can detect angular motion, direction, speed, and angles of the rotation.
 An encoder can also be used for detecting linear displacement.
-Encoders are mostly used in industrial processes, robotics, automatic guided machines, stepper, servo motors, etc. The encoder encodes the angle of rotation is called the rotary encoder and that is used for linear displacement is called the linear encoder.
+Encoders are primarily used in industrial processes, robotics, automatic guided machines, steppers, servo motors, etc. The encoder that encodes the angle of rotation is called the rotary encoder and is used for linear displacement is called the linear encoder.

 Detecting Mechanism of Encoders

-Encoders are the sensor that measures the physical quantity when a body rotates and convert it into an electrical signal.
+Encoders are sensor that measures the physical quantity when a body rotates and convert it into an electrical signal.
 The electrical signal is processed to obtain the desired information.
 Different type of encoders measures different physical quantities.
-Let’s have a look over the various types of encoders.
+Let’s have a look over the different types of encoders.

 This method uses a variable resistor to measure the rotation.
 Such encoders are called potentiometers.
 The change in resistance is detected with a change in current.